Networking Fundamentals Quiz

 Incorrect

 VPC Flow Logs capture metadata only (not packet contents), including source/destination IPs, ports, protocol, and accept/reject status.
 They can be sent to CloudWatch, S3, or Kinesis and can be scoped to VPC, subnet, or individual network interfaces.
+Flow Logs are read-only — they record traffic but cannot block it.
+Use Security Groups or NACLs for traffic blocking.

 Question 14